 - Financial assistance is available for all employers, both those applying for NOW for the first time and those that submitted an application for the initial period (March through May 2020).

-- The application must meet the criteria laid down in the NOW 2.0 regulations, which will be published shortly.
+- The application must meet the criteria laid down in the NOW 2.0 regulation.

-- A fine will no longer be imposed if an employer dismisses (fewer than 20) employees (i.e. submits a request to the Employee Insurance Agency for a dismissal authorisation based on economic reasons).
-In other words, the final amount of financial assistance under NOW 2.0 will be adjusted downward by 100% of the dismissed employee's wage cost rather than 150%, as was previously the case.
-This applies to requests for a dismissal authorisation filed in the period from 1 June to 31 August 2020 inclusive.
-Further to the discussion with labour organisations, the Minister of Social Affairs has agreed to an amendment in the sense that a fine of 5% of the total compensation received will still be imposed if an employer dismisses at least 20 employees without prior consultation of the trade unions.
+- An employer is still expected not to dismiss employees (i.e. submitting a request to the Employee Insurance Agency for a dismissal authorisation based on economic reasons) but the fine on dismissals as was under the initial NOW the case has been waived under NOW 2.0..
+In other words, the final amount of financial assistance under NOW 2.0 will be adjusted downward by 100% of the dis-missed employee's wage cost rather than 150%, as was previously the case.
+This applies to requests for a dismissal authorisation filed in the period from 1 up until 30 September 2020.
+However, a fine of 5% of the total compensation received will be imposed if an employer dismisses at least 20 employees without prior consultation of the trade unions.

 - The employer has a best-efforts obligation to keep the wage cost at the same level and to continue to pay the employees their salaries.